Nice to meet you.

 Instead of being addressed to a single recipient, the camp decided to write to their corporate sponsor as a whole.
 While this approach may be slightly less personal, they make up for it with ample detail and a specific recap of the campers’ experience— and photos!

-Now that you know what to say in your donation thank-you letter, it’s just as important that you use the right communication channels to carry your message across.
+Now that you know what to say in your donation thank-you letter, it’s just as important to use the right communication channels to convey your message.
 As new technology is introduced, the way organizations relate with supporters continues to evolve.

 Direct mail has been a long-standing tradition of transmitting physical letters from one person to another.
 However, the rise of the internet and email messaging along with it has led to a new question you need to ask yourself when it comes to donor communications (and specifically thank-you letters!).